OGRECave/ogre/Docs/src/rtss.md

 @par SubRenderState classes
 Sub-render states (SRS) are components designed to generate the code of the RTSS shaders.
 Each SRS usually has a specific role to fill within the shader's construction.
 These components can be combined in different combinations to create shaders with different capabilities.
 @par
-There are 5 basic SRSs.
-These are used to recreate the functionality provided by the fixed pipeline and are added by default to every scheme RenderState:
+By default, %Ogre adds the following 5 SRSs to every scheme RenderState to recreate the functionality provided by the fixed pipeline
-* Ogre::RTShader::FFPTransform - responsible for adding code to the vertex shader which computes the position of the vertex in projection space
+1. @ref Ogre::RTShader::SRS_TRANSFORM - @copydoc Ogre::RTShader::SRS_TRANSFORM
-* Ogre::RTShader::FFPColour - responsible for adding code to the shaders that calculate the base diffuse and specular color of the object regardless of lights or textures.
-The color is calculated based on the ambient, diffuse, specular and emissive properties of the object and scene, color tracking and the specified hardware buffer color.
+2. @ref Ogre::RTShader::SRS_VERTEX_COLOUR - Calculate the base diffuse and specular color of the object regardless of lights or textures.
+The color is calculated based on the ambient, diffuse, specular and emissive properties of the object and scene and the specified color tracking.
-* Ogre::RTShader::FFPLighting - responsible for adding code to the shaders that calculate the luminescence added to the object by light.
-Then add that value to the color calculated by the color SRS stage.
-* Ogre::RTShader::FFPTexturing - responsible for adding code that modulates the color of the pixels based on textures assigned to the material.
-* Ogre::RTShader::FFPFog - responsible for adding code that modulates the color of a pixel based on the scene or object fog parameters.
-@par
-There are many more sub render states that already exist in the Ogre system and new ones can be added.
-Some of the existing SRSs include capabilities such as: per-pixel lighting, texture atlas, advanced texture blend, bump mapping, efficient multiple lights (sample), textured fog (sample), etc...
+3. @ref Ogre::RTShader::SRS_PER_PIXEL_LIGHTING - @copydoc Ogre::RTShader::SRS_PER_PIXEL_LIGHTING
+4. @ref Ogre::RTShader::SRS_TEXTURING - @copydoc Ogre::RTShader::SRS_TEXTURING
+5. @ref Ogre::RTShader::SRS_FOG - @copydoc Ogre::RTShader::SRS_FOG

 @par SubRenderStateFactory
 As the name suggests, sub render state factories are factories that produce sub render states.
 Each factory generates a specific SRS.